CS222-UIUC/course-project-team-75/README.md

 # Summary of Presentation Introduction
 Our project initally started out as a Django and React web app.
 However, as we progressed through the app, we came to the realization that using React and Firebase would be a more suitable option.
-This repo contains the code for the React and Firebase web app.
+This repo contains the code for the React and Firebase web app and also orginal Django dating app.

 # What the project does
 Allows for communication between users who have an account registered with the Trouble Web App